sreevatsank1999/zenphoton/hqz/README.md

 ### Light Format

+A light is a thing that can emit rays.
 Lights are each described as an array of sampled values:

 * [0] **Light power**.
 The relative power of this light compared to other lights controls how often it casts rays relative to those other lights.
 Total power of all lights in a scene is factored into exposure calculations.
 Light power is linear.
 * [1] **Cartesian X coordinate**.
 The base position of the light is an (x,y) coordinate.
 In viewport units.